 Step 3: Cook and serve the beans.

-Simmer the beans until the sauce has thickened a little.
+Add the beans and simmer the beans until the sauce has thickened a little.
 Add salt and pepper, and serve while hot.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.